Higher Symmetries of the Laplacian via Quantization: Classification of the higher symmetries of the conformal powers of the Laplacian

-Using the properties of the principal symbol map $\sigma$, the equality $[D,\Delta]=A\Delta$ defining higher symmetries of the Laplacian implies $\{\sigma(D),R\}=\sigma(A)R$, where $\{\cdot,\cdot\}$ denotes the canonical Poisson bracket on $T^*M$.
-Consequently, the principal symbol of higher symmetries of the Laplacian is a constant of motion for the null geodesic flow.
-The latter are known to be given by conformal Killing tensors, which are symmetric tensors and identify to symbols of weight $0$.
-In the following, round bracket denotes symmetrization of indices, $(\partial_i)$ the partial derivatives associated to local conformal coordinates $(x^i)$ and $L$ is an arbitrary tensor. \begin{defi} A conformal Killing $k$-tensor $K$ is defined equivalently as \begin{itemize} \item A symmetric traceless tensor of order $k$ s.t. $\partial_{(i_0}K_{i_1\cdots i_k)}=\mg_{(i_0i_1}L_{i_2\cdots i_k)}$, \item A traceless symbol of degree $k$ satisfying $\{R,K\}=fR$ for some function $f$, \item A traceless symbol of degree $k$ in the kernel of $G_0$. \end{itemize} \end{defi} As for higher symmetries, we are not concerned by global existence questions and work locally.
-For $k=1$, we recover the notion of conformal Killing vectors which identifies to the Lie algebra $\fkg$.
+where $R=\sigma_2(P_1)$ (see Proposition \ref{SDinv}) and $(R)$ is the ideal generated by $R$ in $\cS^0$.
+Consequently, $\sigma_k(D_1)$ is constant along the Hamiltonian flow of $R$, on the level set $R=0$.
+Via the isomorphism $TM\cong T^*M$, provided by the metric $\mg$, this flow identifies with the null geodesic flow so that $\sigma_k(D_1)$ is a constant along the null geodesics.
+Thus, $\sigma_k(D_1)$ is a conformal Killing tensor.
+We recall their definition, using round bracket for symmetrization of indices and the partial derivatives $(\partial_i)$ associated to local conformal coordinates $(x^i)$.
+Moreover, $L$ is an arbitrary tensor and $G_0=\Pi\circ G$ (see Theorem \ref{ConfInv}). \begin{defi} A conformal Killing $k$-tensor $K$ is defined equivalently as \begin{itemize} \item A symmetric traceless tensor of order $k$ s.t. $\partial_{(i_0}K_{i_1\cdots i_k)}=\mg_{(i_0i_1}L_{i_2\cdots i_k)}$, \item A traceless symbol of degree $k$ satisfying $\{R,K\}\in (R)$, \item A traceless symbol of degree $k$ in the kernel of $G_0$. \end{itemize} \end{defi} Easy computations lead to the equivalence between the three assertions.
+As for higher symmetries, we are not concerned by global existence questions and work locally.
+For $k=1$, we recover the notion of conformal Killing vectors whose space identifies to the Lie algebra~$\fkg$.
 The conformal Killing tensors of higher orders correspond to transformations of the phase space $T^*M$ not preserving the configuration manifold $M$.
-Resorting to Theorem \ref{ConfInv}, the operator $G_0:\cS^0_{k,0}\rightarrow\cS^\frac{2}{n}_{k+1,0}$ is conformally invariant for every $k$, and this is the only one on $\cS^0_{k,0}$.
-Hence, the space of conformal Killing tensors of a given order is an indecomposable $\fkg$-module.
-Since it is finite dimensional, the semi-simplicity of $\fkg$ implies that it is an irreducible $\fkg$-module.
+Besides, the space of conformal Killing $k$-tensors is a finite-dimensional representation of $\fkg$ which turns to be irreducible, as a consequence of Lepowsky's generalization \cite{Lep77} of the Bernstein-Gelfand-Gelfand resolution.
 We can generalize this picture to tensors (or symbols) with trace, using the conformal invariance of $G_0^{2s+1}T^s$ on $\cS^0_{k,s}$.
 The following definition is due to Nikitin and Prilipko \cite{NPr90}. \begin{defi} A $s$-generalized conformal Killing $k$-tensor $K$ is defined equivalently as \begin{itemize} \item A symmetric traceless tensor of order $(k-2s)$ s.t. $\partial_{(i_0}\cdots\partial_{i_{2s}}K_{i_{2s+1}\cdots i_{k})}=\mg_{(i_0i_1}L_{i_2\cdots i_k)}$, \item A symbol $R^sK\in\cS^0_{k,s}$ which is in the kernel of $G_0^{2s+1}T^s$. \end{itemize} \end{defi} The equivalence of the two assertions relies on the equality $T^s(R^sK)=cK$, where $c$ is a constant.
 Again, the space of $s$-generalized conformal Killing tensors of order $k$ is an irreducible $\fkg$-module.
-We denote this subspace of $\cS^0_{k,s}$ by $\cK_{k,s}$ and we introduce the spaces of classical higher symmetries $\cK^\ell=\bigoplus_{s=0}^{\ell-1}\cK_{*,s}$, with $\cK_{*,s}=\bigoplus_{k\geq 2s}\cK_{k,s}$, as well as their limit $\cK=\bigoplus_{s\in\bbN}\cK_{*,s}$.
+We denote this subspace of $\cS^0_{k,s}$ by $\cK_{k,s}$ and set $\cK_{*,s}=\bigoplus_{k\geq 2s}\cK_{k,s}$,